Fractional Fermi liquid in a generalized $t-J$ model: Small to large Fermi surface transition.

-\textbf{Small to large Fermi surface transition.} The generalized $t-J$ model can be derived in the $U,J_H>>t$ limit of a two-orbital Hubbard model (see the supplementary).
+The generalized $t-J$ model can be derived in the $U,J_H>>t$ limit of a two-orbital Hubbard model (see the appendix).
 In the weak coupling limit, the ground state must be a conventional Luttinger liquid (LL) phase with large Fermi surface.
 Therefore we can study a LL to LL* transition tuned by $U$.

 We simulate the two-orbital Hubbard model using finite DMRG at $x=0.2$ and show results in Fig.~\ref{fig:Hubbard}.
 At $U=0$, there is a single Fermi surface with $2k_F=\frac{1+x}{2}$, formed mainly by $d_1$ orbital.
 Then when $U>3$, the Fermi surface splits to two, presumably because the effective energy of the orbital $d_2$ is renormalized by the interaction and becomes smaller.
 But the total Fermi surface volume still satisfies the usual Luttinger constraint.
-Then above a critical value $U_c$, one of the two Fermi surface becomes half-filled and gets a Mott gap, resulting a LL* phase.
+Then above a critical value $U_c$, one of the two Fermi surface becomes half-filled and gets a Mott gap, resulting in a LL* phase.

 If we ignore the small pocket, the critical pocket goes through a chemical potential tuned Mott transition with chemical potential $\mu-\mu_c \propto -(U-U_c)$.
 It is known that for the chemical potential tuned transition in one-orbital Hubbard model\cite{giamarchi2003quantum}, $\langle n \rangle=-\frac{\partial E}{\partial \mu}= $.
 Therefore, in the orbital-selective Mott transition picture, we expect $\frac{\partial E}{\partial_U}= $, where $\alpha=\frac{1}{2}$.
 At the critical point, there is also a divergence of the charge compressibility $\kappa \sim \frac{1}{(U_c-U)^{1-\alpha}}$.
 Next we check this directly in numerical simulation.
 As finite DMRG seems to suffer from a problem of discontinuous momentum jump due to finite size, we use iDMRG to examine the exponent around $U_c$.
 We indeed find a singularity for $\frac{\partial E}{\partial U}$ as shown in Fig.~\ref{fig:singularity}, but the fitted exponent is $\alpha \approx 0.64$, which is larger than that expected in the decoupling picture.
 Given the numerical noise in our calculation at the maximal bond dimension $D=5000$ limited by our computational resource, it is not clear whether the discrepancy is just from numerical error or actually implies a new universality class.
 In our model, the two orbitals $d_1,d_2$ are strongly coupled by $J_H$, and thus it may be possible that the coupling to the small pocket modifies the exponent of the critical Fermi surface.
 We leave a systematic study to a future paper.